FAQs

 Billing

 We do not collect payment at the time of your visit.
-Rather, an invoice in English and USD will be sent within a week of the visit and payment is then due within a week of receipt of the invoice.
+Rather, an invoice in English and USD will be sent within about a week of the visit directly to you and payment is then due within a week of receipt of the invoice.

 All payments are made, securely online through our Stripe system (credit/debit card accepted) by simply clicking on the link in the patient portal or your email.
 Once payment is made, a receipt will be sent to you electronically that you can then use to get reimbursed by your insurance company.